BloomTech-Labs/human-rights-first-ds-c/README.md

     Then use the EB CLI:

-    * git add --all -> runs the TypeScript compiler
+    * git add --all
-    * git commit -m "Your commit message" -> creates a build of the application
+    * git commit -m "Your commit message"
-    * eb init -p docker YOUR-APP-NAME --region us-east-1 -> starts the production server after a build is created
+    * eb init -p docker YOUR-APP-NAME --region us-east-1
-    * eb create YOUR-APP-NAME -> runs the TypeScript compiler
+    * eb create YOUR-APP-NAME
-    * eb open -> creates a build of the application
+    * eb open

     Then use AWS Route 53 to set up a domain name with HTTPS for your DS API